Hi, guys today we will see the concept of Angular Two Way Binding and Angular $watch. First of all let’s understand what Angular Two Way Binding is.

 What is Two Way Binding ?-

-Angular provide a very unique Data-Binding system.
-Most of Template System binds data only once and if we want to update the template we have to refresh our page.
-But in Angular template System it is consistently updated when we change the value, any changes to the view are immediately reflected in the model, and any changes in the model are propagated to the view
+Angular provides a very unique Data-Binding system.
+Most Template System binds data only once and if we want to update the template we have to refresh our page.
+But in Angular template System, it is consistently updated when we change the value, any changes to the view are immediately reflected in the model, and any changes in the model are propagated to the view.

 How it is done internally?-

 When you create a data binding from somewhere in your view to a variable on the $scope object, AngularJS creates a “watch” internally.
 A watch means that AngularJS watches changes in the variable on the $scope object.
 The framework is “watching” the variable.
 Watches are created using the $scope.$watch() function.

 To understand this concept we have to know about Angular $digest() function of Angular.
 This function iterates through all watches and checks if any of the watched variables have changed.
 If a watched variable has changed, a corresponding listener function is called.
 The listener function does whatever work it needs to do, for instance changing an HTML text to reflect the new value of the watched variable.
 Thus, the $digest() function is what triggers the data binding to update.